azat-co/practicalnode/chapter12/chapter12.md

 Locking Versions
 ================

 The rule of thumb is that when we publish external modules, we don’t lock dependencies’ versions.
 However, when we deploy apps, we lock versions in `package.json`.
-This is a common convention that many projects on NPM follow (i.e., they don’t lock the versions).
+This is a common convention that many projects on npm follow (i.e., they don’t lock the versions).
 So, as you might guess, this may lead to trouble.

 Consider this scenario: We use Express.js that depends on, say, Jade of the latest version (*).
 Everything works until, unknown to us, Jade is updated with breaking changes.
 Express.js now uses Jade that breaks our code.
 No bueno.